All Episodes

 Please.

-were laying a foundation to write a better story than the one we had in the past.
+We are laying a foundation to write a better story than the one we had in the past.

 This breakthrough would simply not have been possible without President Trump's personal engagement and his resolute commitment to peace in our region.

-In this context, allow me to Highlight the agreement on opening transport communications in the region based on the principles of sovereignty, territorial integrity, and jurisdiction.
+In this context, allow me to highlight the agreement on opening transport communications in the region based on the principles of sovereignty, territorial integrity, and jurisdiction.

 TRIP will unlock strategic economic opportunities that will create long-term benefits.